Germany–Tajikistan relations: Economic exchange

 Economic relations between Germany and Tajikistan are currently at a low level.
 Imports from Tajikistan, mainly cotton and aluminum, totaled just 2.9 million euros in 2021.
 Exports to Tajikistan, on the other hand, mainly involving electrical engineering, vehicles, vehicle parts and machinery, reached 32.7 million euros.
 Tajikistan nevertheless ranks last in Germany's trade with Eastern Europe and Central Asia with a trade volume of 35 million euros.

 Cultural relations

 German minority in Tajikistan

-After Catherine the Great offered privileges to foreign peasants in the 1960s, a mass resettlement of Germans began in what was then the Russian Empire.
+After Catherine the Great offered privileges to foreign peasants in the 1760s, a mass resettlement of Germans began in what was then the Russian Empire.
 In the early 19th century, entire German villages sprang up in northern Tajikistan.
-During World War II, the number of Germans in Central Asia increased as a result of their deportation in the European part of the Soviet Union.
+During World War II, the number of Germans in Central Asia increased as a result of their deportation to the European part of the Soviet Union.
 The 1989 census identified about 32,000 Tajik citizens with German roots, of whom about 20,000 listed German as their first language.
 Since the beginning of the 21st century, however, many thousands of Germans have emigrated from Tajikistan, leaving an estimated 1,500 remaining today.